 The transit center opened in 2002 with the intention of catalyzing redevelopment of a vibrant community with housing and jobs within walking distance of the station.
 This redevelopment of the neighborhood has not materialized in the intervening years.

-In 2014 the ESDA emerged as a voluntary assembly of property owners, business owners, environmental groups, community-building organizations, developers, and transit agencies committed to creating and pursuing a vision for the neighborhood that would stimulate residential growth and economic development of the area in an environmentally responsible and equitable way.
+In June 2014, the ESDA emerged as a voluntary assembly of property owners, business owners, environmental groups, community-building organizations, developers, and transit agencies committed to creating and pursuing a vision for the neighborhood that would stimulate residential growth and economic development of the area in an environmentally responsible and equitable way.